 - 3 garlic cloves, minced

-- ½ tsp dried basil or 1 tbsp fresh basil, julienne
+- ½ teaspoon dried basil or 1 tablespoon fresh basil, julienne

 - 14 oz crushed tomatoes